wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 * <strong>Data (Business) Analysts</strong> serve the needs of Data Citizens by establishing dashboards and alerts, and training users on technologies and possibilities.
 These Analysts design the "data models" defining relationships among sets of data.

+   Business analysts also coordinate <a target="_blank" href="https://wilsonmar.github.io/chaos-engineering/">Chaos Engineering efforts</a> to ensure that recovery efforts are quick and effective.

 * <strong>Data Engineers</strong> create databases (platforms) and automated <strong>data pipelines</strong> to move data from one place to another, such as from a data lake to a data warehouse. workflows for monitoring, data cleaning, loading, backups, etc.

+   PROTIP: In response to security incidents, automation enables complete recreation of capabilities with the latest patches, rather than patching.

 * <a target="_blank" href="https://www.indeed.com/career-advice/finding-a-job/what-is-data-steward"><strong>Data Stewards</strong></a> are <strong>data custodians</strong> responsible for protecting the organization's most treasured assets: its data.
 Stewards setup and operate processes for data governance and data quality.
 They monitor processes for collecting data -- inspecting contents to ensure that data is in the right format.
 They ensure that app logs, metric collections, database logs shipped, app transactions, snapshots of master data are backed up fully and as scheduled.
 Once a month they ensure that data can be fully and quickly restored, as measured by RTO (Recovery Time Objective) and RPO (Recovery Point Objective) SLAs.
 Such is an important fall-back in case of ransomware attacks.